NC State Extension Publications

 Skip to Host Plants

 Buckeye caterpillars are solitary and mostly feed on the weed plantain and on Gerardia, grown for its showy flowers.
-It also feeds on snapdragon, toadflax and other native weeds.
+It also feeds on snapdragon, toadflax and some other native plants.
 Buckeye butterflies visit numerous weedy and ornamental flowers.

 Residential Recommendation